 Here they are, the first six chapters of Hard Reset, in which we are introduced to the book’s two main characters, Cat and Cadence.

-Hard Reset is a speculative fiction novel set in the near future, and is a standalone sequel to my previous novel The Anomaly Problem.
+Hard Reset is a science fiction thriller set in the near future, and is a standalone sequel to my previous novel The Anomaly Problem.

 Purchase links for Hard Reset are here.